SUPERCILEX/version-orchestrator/README.md

 ### Version names

-The version name is a combination of the latest tag, commit hash, and dirtiness flag.
-Currently, it is calculated using [`git describe`](https://git-scm.com/docs/git-describe#_examples).
+The version name is a combination of the latest tag, commit hash, dirtiness flag, and variant name.
+Currently, it is calculated using [`git describe`](https://git-scm.com/docs/git-describe#_examples) and your `buildType` name plus `productFlavor` name (if present).

 ## Installation